This post contains affiliate links to keep my blog up & running! To read my full disclosure policy, click here.

 It’s important not to leave any empty spaces on your calendar.
 Make sure to incorporate travel time, like your commute to work or running errands.
 If you have any empty spaces, you could fill it in with “Resting Time” or “Catch Up with Friends”–anything you would normally do in your downtime.

 Remember, this is your ideal schedule.
 It isn’t set in stone, and you can move it around as much as you want.
 This way, you can be confident that you’ve made time for everything: your responsibilities, your ambitions, and your needs.
 It won’t feel like self-care is a waste of time because you already planned your week for success.

-Here is an example of my ideal schedule for the week ahead (left) and an edited schedule from a few weeks ago — my dog peed on my bed, so you can see how my schedule drastically changed (right):
+I use Google Calendar to time block my entire day.
+I have a separate calendar titled “Ideal Schedule” to keep my expectations separate from my set schedule.
+Here is an example of my ideal schedule for the week ahead (left) and a schedule I ended up moving around a few weeks ago — my dog peed on my bed, so you can see how my schedule drastically changed (right):

 4. Do away with multitasking

 Whenever the word self-care is brought up, intention always tags along.
 The biggest enemy of intention is multitasking.

 With multitasking, what is the actual goal?
 To do all the things?
 Because when we try to do everything, we usually accomplish nothing.
 And you just end up with an unsettled feeling & flustered mind.

 When you do things with intention, you need focus.
 I’ll bring back the dog walking example.
 I used to think the goal was to get my dog to do his thang and my job was done.
 But really, my true intention was to take care of him.